jkulawik/blog/_drafts/discord-alternative.md

 * Custom emoji: yes
 * Self-hosting: no
 * Pricing: free, with some premium features behind a paywall
-* Other: reportedly privacy-friendly, supports message pinning
+* Other: supports message pinning

+PS.
+Telegram has some crazy stuff going on behind the scenes.
+It was made by Russians who are now moving the company around the world and the company itself "has a complex corporate structure of shell companies to delay complying with government subpoenas".

 ### Skype